simplex06/clarusway-aws-devops/ozkan-aws-devops/devops/hands-on/prom-graf-hands-on/README.md

 $ kubectl get svc -n prometheus

-NAME                    TYPE       CLUSTER-IP      EXTERNAL-IP   PORT(S)        AGE web-prometheus-server   NodePort   10.106.87.104   <none>        90:32466/TCP   28s
+NAME                    TYPE       CLUSTER-IP      EXTERNAL-IP   PORT(S)        AGE web-prometheus-server   NodePort   10.106.87.104   <none>        90:32000/TCP   28s
 ```

-- Edit EC2 Master Node's security group and allow the port that the metrics are exposed (32466 in the above example output) in the inbound rules section.
+- Edit EC2 Master Node's security group and allow the port that the metrics are exposed (32000 in the above example output) in the inbound rules section.

-- Open web browser and go to **http://ec2-54-89-159-197.compute-1.amazonaws.com:32466/**
+- Open web browser and go to **http://ec2-54-89-159-197.compute-1.amazonaws.com:32000/**

 >### Note
->Replace the address with your EC2 Master Node's public IP address and change the port to the port  your metrics are exposed from.
+>Replace the address with your EC2 Master Node's public IP address.

 ## Part 4 - Creating a monitoring dashboard with Grafana